 - Saute the chicken in hot curry paste to seal the flesh, about 5 minutes, then cover with stock and coconut milk and stir to coat and cover.
 Add potato and taro root and bring to a boil (add water if needed to cover) and reduce heat to a low and simmer – an hour or more.

 - As the sauce thickens check seasoning, add additional heat (chilies) if needed add salt to taste.
 As roti wraps are finishing, add fresh coriander and stir, removing from heat to serve.

 - Knead rested dough for about 90 seconds.
-Divide dough into six even balls, pat each into a round, flat disk.
-Move dough on to a floured surface and roll into round sheets with a rolling pin until they are roughly 10-inches wide and a ¼ inch thick.
+Divide dough into six even balls, pat or each into a round, flat disk.
+Move the dough onto a floured surface and roll into round sheets with a rolling pin until they are roughly 10-inches wide and a 1/4 inch thick.

 - Lightly brush flat roti wrap with oil and place on a hot, flat skillet.
 Cook each side for about 2 minutes until brown bubbles begin to appear.
 Remove and cool.